1) Why did we call it Gateway Marina?

 4) When will the first berths be available?

-With approval already granted to build berths over 7ha of “wet lease” area, the first 56 berths and 2 commercial berths will be opening mid 2020.
+With approval already granted to build berths over 7ha of “wet lease” area, the first release of berths including 2 commercial berths will be opening mid 2020.

 5) Can I secure a berth to lease now?